IWTC Monterey Sailor Mentors, Inspires Navy’s Future Linguists

+By Chief Cryptologic Technician (Interpretive) Amos Hoover, Information Warfare Training Command Monterey

-210226-N-N0484-0003 MONTEREY, Calif.
-(Feb.
-26, 2021) Cryptologic Technician (Interpretive) 1st Class Sara Schmitt (left) provides mentorship to Cryptologic Technician (Interpretive) 3rd Class Blessie Hardee, a recent of the Defense Language Institute Foreign Language Center (DLIFLC).
-Schmidt serves as the leading petty officer of N34, the division of 86 trainees at Information Warfare Training Command Monterey studying Persian-Farsi and Modern Standard Arabic at the DLIFLC.
-(U.S. Navy photo)
+MONTEREY, Calif. – Cryptologic Technician (Interpretive) (CTI) 1st Class Sara Schmitt is serving as the leading petty officer (LPO) of N34, the division of 86 trainees at Information Warfare Training Command (IWTC) Monterey studying Persian-Farsi and Modern Standard Arabic at the Defense Language Institute Foreign Language Center (DLIFLC).

+Schmitt did not join the Navy immediately after high school.
+Instead, she arrived by a circuitous route.
+As a graduate of the University of Wisconsin–Madison with a Bachelor of Arts in International Studies and Spanish in 2008, Schmitt went to Venezuela shortly thereafter where she taught English.

+When she returned home, “it was really hard to find a job,” remarked Schmitt.
+“I’ve always mentally toyed had always toyed with the idea of joining the military….my uncle was an Army officer who studied Portuguese at the Defense Language Institute who, surprisingly (since he was retired Army), encouraged me to look at the Navy.”

 |Date Taken: